ayoayco/web-component-base/README.md

 # Web Component Base

-This serves as a very minimal base class for creating custom elements.
+This is a very minimal base class for creating reactive custom elements easily.

-This does not aim to be an alternative to [Lit](https://lit.dev/).
-Lit is good; use it if you want.
+When you extend the `WebComponent` class for your component, you only have to define the `template()` and `observedAttributes()`, and changes in any attribute value will automatically cause the UI to render.

+The result is a reactive UI on attribute changes.

 ## Installation